 Different industries utilize different processes and different amounts of them.
 For instance, aerospace engineering is known for its prolific use of processes during the project life cycle, and their implementation is fundamental for project success.
 These processes are oftentimes heavy in terms of resource utilization mainly because projects in this industry tend to be very long-term, strategic, and high risk.

 Before I continue we should look at what it is meant by an engineering process

 "(...) act of taking something through an established and usually routine set of procedures to convert it from one form to another"

-For instance, transforming customer needs into project requirements can be (should be) a process.
+For instance, transforming customer needs into project requirements can be (should be

 A project team or business unit within any industry will always have a set of processes that ensure to a certain degree that the work is being done with minimal error, within budget, and following specific regulations.
 Some of the processes used by aerospace engineering teams are:

 - Safety and Mission Assurance